microsoft/vscode-docs/docs/supporting/faq.md

 5. Replace `"updateChannel": "stable"` with `"updateChannel": "none"`
 6. Save the file via `kbstyle(Esc ZZ)`.
 You’re now opted out of auto-updates.

-## Why does Visual Studio Code have a different license than the `vscode` repository?
+## Why does Visual Studio Code have a different license than the `vscode` GitHub repository?

 Great question!
 Please see [issue #60](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) for a detailed explanation.